narwadesonali7/nodejs-jenkins-freestyle-pipeline/README.md

 # 🚀Complete Guide: Node.js Deployment on Jenkins Using Freestyle Projects
-## Complete Guide: Node.js Deployment on Jenkins Using Freestyle Projects

 Automating your Node.js application deployment with Jenkins helps you deliver updates quickly, reliably, and consistently.
 This tutorial will walk you through setting up Jenkins freestyle projects to pull your code from GitHub, install dependencies, and deploy your Node.js app using PM2.

 ---